siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 # Relation-Aware Addition

-Ultrareal arithmetic distinguishes visible value from inner magnitude:
+Ultrareal arithmetic overloads the symbol $+$ by the layer of its operands.

+Lower-case symbols name inner magnitudes or inner states.
+Upper-case symbols name visible ultrareal values:

 $$
 U=u^2,\qquad V=v^2,\qquad u,v\ge0.
 $$

-Once the inner magnitudes are available, addition can include the relation between the parts.
-The two-term relation-aware sum is:
+When lower-case inner magnitudes are added, ordinary inner-state addition is being used:

 $$
+u+v.
+$$

+When upper-case ultrareals are added, the operation may read both their visible values and their inner magnitudes.
+With relation descriptor $d$, the rule is:

+$$
 \boxed{
-U\oplus_d V:=u^2+v^2+2duv
+U+V:=u^2+v^2+2duv
 }
 $$

 The descriptor $d$ is not an ultrareal number.
 It is relation data for this joining.

-The operator $\oplus_d$ is used here to keep the formal structure visible.
-When the descriptor is fixed by context, one may write a plain plus sign as a shorthand, but the descriptor is part of the operation.
+The operator is still $+$.
+The operands and the displayed relation determine which addition is meant.

 ## The Recovered Ordinary Case